sholtomaud/phd/Literature Review/litrev.md

 Like the AWRIS system above, manual data QC transformation needed to be performed on the data, prior to import into the 3D visualisation Water Atlas project maintained by the University of Queensland [@hunter_web-based_2015].

-### Industry Experience Study 3: ABARES

-### Industry Experience Study 4: Grounwater system

 ### Alternative approaches

 #### Relational and Non-relational Data Systems

 The assumption of a relational system presents the challenge of system interoperability, where different end users, in different government and corporate entities, use different systems.

-As Shin and Kim note, NoSQL systems have been designed to meet this business needs to accommodate very large unstructured data sets [@shin_utilization_2015]
+As Shin and Kim note, NoSQL systems have been designed to meet this business needs to accommodate very large unstructured data sets [@shin_utilization_2015].

-The requirement for capturing unstructured data is a challenge that has been met by recent database technologies.
 Unstructured data is data that does not have a pre-defined data model.
 This is typically referred to emergent data requirements.
 It is typically text-heavy, but may contain data such as dates, numbers, and facts as well.

-However, execution of requests can become a lengthy and inefficient process for some large databases.
-Moreover, storing large amounts of data requires servers with larger capacities and scalability capabilities.
-Relational databases have limitations to deal with scalability for large volumes of data.
-On the other hand, non-relational database technologies, also known as NoSQL, were developed to better meet the needs of key-value storage of large amounts of record [@abramova_experimental_2014]
+Non-relational database technologies, also known as NoSQL, were developed to better meet the needs of key-value storage of large amounts of record

-consistency-relaxed alternatives.

-Stonebraker
+[@abramova_experimental_2014].
 Stonebraker suggests that enterprises have been slow to deploy NoSQL technologies for various reasons, with some commentators noting that there are only a few problems that require "consistency-relaxed" alternatives  [@stonebraker_sql_2010, @stonebraker_sql_2011, Vyduna in @stonebraker_sql_2011].

 The task of meeting multiple stakeholder requirements together with accommodating multiple legacy data models is a problem that can benefit from relaxed consistency.

-However when considering the requirements for a risk governance system the tasks of integrating unstructured data with ARM and multiple data models of legacy vendor-systems, provides for a novel engineering concept that is more reactive by design, accommodating data unstructured by any particular legacy data model.
+However when considering the requirements for a risk governance system the tasks of integrating unstructured data with ARM and multiple data models of legacy vendor-systems provides for a novel engineering concept that is more reactive by design, accommodating data unstructured by any particular legacy data model.

 #### SQL to NoSQL